SpenceKonde/megaTinyCore/README.md

 * ADC_DAC0 (The value being output by DAC0, 1-series parts only)
 * ADC_TEMPERATUIRE (The internal temperature sensor)

+`analogReadResolution()` is also supported as on 2.0.2 - valid options are 8 and 10 (this is the number of bits in the result).
+Like the pin-swapping functions for Serial, SPI, and I2C, this returns a boolean, `true` if the argument was valid, and `false` if the argument was not valid.
+When called with an invalid value, the resolution of analogRead() will be set back to the default of 10 bits.

-As of 2.0.0, we have taken full advantage of the improvements in the ADC on the megaAVR parts to improve the speed of analogRead() by more than a factor of three - the ADC clock which was - on the classic AVRs - constrained to the range 50~200kHz - on the megaavr parts can be cranked up as high as 1.5MHz.
+As of 2.0.0, we have taken advantage of the improvements in the ADC on the newer AVR parts to improve the speed of analogRead() by more than a factor of three - the ADC clock which was - on the classic AVRs - constrained to the range 50~200kHz - can be cranked up as high as 1.5MHz at full resolution!
 As of 2.0.0, we now use 1MHz at 16/8/4 MHz system clock, and 1.25 MHz at 20/10/5 MHz system clock.
-To compensate for the faster ADC clock, we set ADC0.SAMPCTRL to 14 to extend the sampling period from the default of 2 ADC clock cycles to 16 - providing the same sampling period as we did in previous versions, which should preserve the same accuracy when measuring high impedance signals.
+To compensate for the faster ADC clock, we set ADC0.SAMPCTRL to 14 to extend the sampling period from the default of 2 ADC clock cycles to 16 - providing the same sampling period as in previous versions, which should preserve the same accuracy when measuring high impedance signals.
 If you are measuring a lower impedance signal and need even faster analogRead() performance - or if you are measuring a high-impedance signal and need a longer sampling time, you can adjust that setting:

 ```
 ADC0.SAMPCTRL=31; // maximum sampling length = 31+2 = 33 ADC clock cycles